ashleyd480/local-guide-points-calculator/readme.md

 # Intro
 This project was created in my 7th month of coding, using React, Javascript, and CSS.
 It also utilizes the Material UI (MUI) library.

-This project allows Google Maps Local Guide volunteer users to devise a plan to reach their desired goal points.
+This tool allows Google Maps Local Guide volunteer users to devise a plan to reach their desired goal points.
 I was inspired by the community’s passion and drive to achieve points as they contribute to crowdsourcing content on Google Maps.
 Further, I had a lightbulb moment when after bootcamp, we were instructed to self-study data structures and algorithms.
 A month and half in, I realized how Leetcode is akin to creating a mathematical formula to solve a problem.
 In this case, the formula would be how to calculate the number of contributions needed to reach a goal.
 Currently, there exists no way, and so I thought of how we can both smart-calculate based on user current behavior and manual-calculate based on user selection.
 I then built a UI tool around it that users can use.
 You can try out this tool at: https://local-guides-calculator.netlify.app/.